colorizenl/multimedialib/readme.md

 When using the TeaVM renderer, the application needs to be transpiled to JavaScript in order for it to run in the browser.
 MultimediaLib includes a command line tool for integrating this step into the build, refer to the section *Transpiling applications to HTML/JavaScript* below.

+### Additional instructions for building native iOS apps using RoboVM

 When using the libGDX renderer in combination with RoboVM, applications will need to add the following additional Maven or Gradle dependencies: